FEETECH FS90R Micro Continuous Rotation Servo

 The FS90R continuous rotation servo converts standard RC servo position pulses into continuous rotation speed.
 The default rest point is 1.5 ms, but this can be adjusted by using a small screwdriver to turn the middle-point adjustment potentiometer.
 Pulse widths above the rest point result in counterclockwise rotation, with speed increasing as the pulse width increases; pulse widths below the rest point result in clockwise rotation, with speed increasing as the pulse width decreases.

-This robotics servo, which is a continuous rotation version of the FEETECH (Fitec) FS90, is compatible with our servo controllers.
-If you are looking for a similar servo that is capable of limited-range position control as opposed to continuous rotation speed control, consider the Power HD micro servo HD-1900A, which has almost the same weight, speed, and torque as the FS90R.
+This robotics servo, which is a continuous rotation version of the FEETECH FS90, is compatible with our servo controllers.
+If you are looking for a similar servo that is capable of limited-range position control as opposed to continuous rotation speed control, consider the FS90, which has identical dimensions and uses the same motor, or the Power HD micro servo HD-1900A, which has almost the same weight, speed, and torque as the FS90.

 If you want to use this servo as an actuator for your miniature robot, you will need a wheel to go with it.
-Fortunately, we carry a 60×8 mm wheel specifically designed for use with this servo:
+Fortunately, we carry compatible servo wheels for micro servos (20T, 4.8 mm spline):

 Continuous rotation servo comparison